ASalad42/User_details/README.md

 3. how pick specific character
 3/4 questions related to it

-TO FIX POTENTIAL MERG CONFLICT ISSUE I NEED TO PULL TO THIS TO LOCAL HOST, ADD, COMMIT AND PUSH BACK TO GITHUB
+TO FIX POTENTIAL MERG CONFLICT ISSUE I NEED TO PULL THIS TO LOCAL HOST, ADD, COMMIT AND PUSH BACK TO GITHUB

 ## DOR
 used to determine whether work on a task is ready to be started.